 Ingredients

-Try to use freshly squeezed pomegranate juice for the best result.
-But if you are pressed with time, get the juice from the store.
-Make sure there is nothing added to the juice.
+For the best result, try to use freshly squeezed pomegranate juice.
+But if you are pressed for time, get the juice from the store.
+Make sure nothing is added to the juice.

 How To Make Pomegranate Molasses